italoosorio/SilkBuilder-Doc/tags/Modal.md

 ### Modal with not header.

 For this case the *title* property has not been added.
-The property *limitClose* is set to *true* to allow the modal close when clicking outside the dialog.
+The property *limitClose* is set to *true* to allow closing the modal when clicking outside the dialog.

 ```xml
 <silk:Modal id="myModal" limitedClose="false" >